anu-bdsi/workshop-intro-to-linux-aug-2023/01_linux_fundamentals.md

 __Syntax__: `mv /path/to/source /path/to/destination`

 This command works on both files and directories, you don't need an option to move directories.

-<span style="color:red">If there is an existing file that has the same name with your source file, the `mv` command will overwrite the existing file.</span>
+If there is an existing file that has the same name with your source file, the `mv` command will overwrite the existing file.

-__Exercise 01: move `1_control_18S_2019_minq7.fastq` to your home directory and move it back.__
+__Exercise: move `1_control_18S_2019_minq7.fastq` to your home directory and move it back.__

-__Exercise 02: create a new directory `workshops` in your home directory, and move the directory `variant-calling` into `workshops`.__
+__Exercise: create a new directory `workshops` in your home directory, and move the directory `variant-calling` into `workshops`.__

 ## `mv` - Rename files and directories